Price is a myth. Value is everything

 After a meeting or two plus a few hours spent on a comprehensive proposal, Mike was told that it was “too expensive.”
 This client had conveniently forgotten that Mike’s skillset and the level of work he produces had evolved in a decade.
 He also expected to be paying the same rate he did back then.

-As yourself, does a block of butter or a hotel room cost the same as it did 10 years ago?
-Absolutely not!
+Does a block of butter or a night in a hotel cost the same as it did 10 years ago?
+Nope!

-If you need a creative and are budget conscious, you could look at hiring a talented beginner or look on Fiverr and outsource it to someone based in a country where life is less expensive.
+If you need a creative and are budget conscious, you could look at hiring a talented beginner or look on an international platform for freelancers such as Fiverr for someone who charges less.

 Will it get you the same quality and level of service?
 You’d be extremely lucky if it did, but nothing is impossible.